aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-rows-columns-and-cells/how-and-where-to-use-enumerators/_index.md

 The following code example demonstrates the implementation of the IEnumerator interface for a Cells collection.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-CellsEnumerator.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-CellsEnumerator.cs" >}}

 ### **Rows Enumerator**

 The Rows Enumerator can be accessed while using the [**RowCollection.GetEnumerator**](https://apireference.aspose.com/cells/net/aspose.cells/rowcollection/methods/getenumerator) method.
 The following code example demonstrates the implementation of the IEnumerator interface for [**RowCollection**](https://apireference.aspose.com/cells/net/aspose.cells/rowcollection).

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-RowEnumerator.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-RowEnumerator.cs" >}}

 ### **Columns Enumerator**

 The Columns Enumerator can be accessed while using the [**ColumnCollection.GetEnumerator**](https://apireference.aspose.com/cells/net/aspose.cells/columncollection) method.
 The following code example demonstrates the implementation of the IEnumerator interface for [**ColumnCollection**](https://apireference.aspose.com/cells/net/aspose.cells/columncollection).

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-ColumnEnumerator.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingRowsColumnsCells-HowAndWhereToUseEnumerators-ColumnEnumerator.cs" >}}

 ## **Where to use Enumerators**